F-I-D-O/Manuals/manuals/LLM.md

 - [`Nucleating`](https://claudionary.com/definition/nucleating/): Building a solution to a large problem from an already solved core problem.
 Happens if the problem is large, but mostly repeating in patters, so once a part is solved, the rest can be solved by the same way.
 - [`Percolating`](https://claudionary.com/definition/percolating/): Gathering knowlege from several layers of the reasoning architecture
 - [`Philosophising`](https://claudionary.com/definition/philosophising/): suspending all the tasks in favor of trying to understand the meaning of the user prompt.
+- [`Photosynthesizing`](https://claudionary.com/definition/photosynthesizing): Generating separate streams of response, and the generated files
 - [`Pollinating`](https://claudionary.com/definition/pollinating/): Adding knowledge to the response from a different context than what the user wanted, sometimes even from a different source or domain.
 - [`Pouncing`](https://claudionary.com/definition/pouncing/): When the solution is clear, and Clude just have to do some simple processing
 - [`Prestidigitating`](https://claudionary.com/definition/prestidigitating/): Claude does something that cannot be explained.